-Through the Agriculture Conservation Experienced Services (ACES) Program, experienced workers, age 55 and over, assist the Forest Services as non-federal experienced workers under temporary technical assignments carrying out conservation-related programs.
+Through the Agriculture Conservation Experienced Services (ACES) Program, non- federal experienced workers, age 55 and over, assist the Forest Service in conservation-related programs under temporary technical assignments.

-The Forest Service provides funds, office space, position descriptions, work assignments and oversight for the ACES positions, while the nonprofit organization handles advertising, recruiting, onboarding and payroll for each position.
+The Forest Service provides funding, office space, position descriptions, work assignments and oversight for the ACES positions, while the nonprofit organization handles advertising, recruiting, onboarding and payroll for each position.
 Available positions span a variety of skill sets and levels of experience.
-Beginning May 2017 through April 2018, the Forest Service will implement an ACES assessment initiative in the National Forest System, Forest Management staff area with focus on technical assistance in silviculture and timber sales.
-The Forest Service has entered into two Master Umbrella Agreements with non-profit partners.
-Under these Agreements, Units on all levels across the Forest Service will be able to build task orders to onboard ACES Enrollees within the scope of the initiative.

 How to Apply

 The application and hiring process is handled by nonprofit partners.
 Interested applicants should check the websites of the nonprofit partners for available positions and more information on the ACES Program: